Elbert Frank Cox: Cornell University

 In December 1921, he applied for a graduate scholarship at Cornell University, one of seven American universities with a doctoral program in mathematics.
 One of his references wrote a positive letter followed by another letter anticipating difficulties for him because he was a "colored man".
-Because Cornell's founder, Ezra Cornell, had been an early opponent of slavery, Cornell University was an appropriate place to study for an African American at the time.
 Cox was approved May 5, 1922, and enrolled in the autumn of the same year.

-Cox was very successful at Cornell.
-Important to him was a young instructor, William Lloyd Garrison Williams, a co-founder of the Canadian Mathematical Congress who became chair of Cox's "special committee" in March 1923, and was his supervisor.
+Important to him at Cornell was a young instructor, William Lloyd Garrison Williams, a co-founder of the Canadian Mathematical Congress who became chair of Cox's "special committee" in March 1923, and was his supervisor.
 Cox received the Erastus Brooks fellowship in Mathematics ($400 per year) in autumn 1924 and followed Williams to McGill University in Montreal.
-He moved back to Cornell in the spring semester of 1925, and finished his dissertation, The polynomial solutions of the difference equation of(x+1) + bf(x) = φ(x), in the summer of the same year.
+He moved back to Cornell in the spring semester of 1925, and finished his dissertation, The polynomial solutions of the difference equation af(x+1) + bf(x) = φ(x), in the summer of the same year.
 On September 26, 1925, he received his Ph.D.
-He was certainly the first African American to receive a Ph.D. in Mathematics, and most likely the first black man in the world to do so.
+He was the first African American to receive a Ph.D. in Mathematics, and most likely the first black man in the world to do so.
 He did not publish a paper until 1934.

-At Cornell, Cox had had to endure different difficulties while pursuing his doctorate; the Ku Klux Klan was active in his area which killed 31 African Americans across the country in 1926.
+While Cox was active at Cornell, the Ku Klux Klan was active in the area.